WitchieXCabot/Witchie-me/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-**Witchery:**
+**Portfolio:**
 View my creations from Bots, Coding projects, Photography & Art.
-Get to know my work better and view Social Medias."
+Get to know my work better and view Social Medias.